-This has been a game-changer for me.
 Disabling the email app on your phone means you’re not going to be tempted to check for updates every five minutes.
 Checking continuously doesn’t make news come any faster.
 If news does come in, the world won’t end if you take a while to read it.
 Another reason this helps is because rejection can be crushing.
 You don’t want to be having a great day – maybe relaxing with family or having a fun day out – only to get a rejection notification on your phone.

 I know this one is hard to stick to.
 Don’t worry if you’re checking your emails more than you think is healthy.
 Try to limit it, but don’t beat yourself up if it’s difficult.
-That’s natural.

 Try not to obsessively google